-The Company implemented a derivative program in 2018 to reduce its exposure to market risk on future fund based fee income.
-The derivative program is designed to reduce the equity and currency risk exposures within the Solvency II Balance Sheet.
-Under Solvency II, the value of future fund based fees on unit-linked funds is included in the liabilities and will be matched by the market value movement of the derivatives.
-However, the derivative program increases in-year profit and loss volatility in the financial statements as there is a timing difference between the recognition of asset and liability movements which can create gains / losses in a particular year.
-The market value movement in the value of the derivative assets is recognised in the financial statements immediately but the corresponding change in future fund-based fee income is not recognised until fees are collected from the unit funds over many years into the future
+The Company uses derivative programs to reduce the equity and currency risk exposures within the Solvency II Balance Sheet.
+For example, under Solvency II, the value of future fund-based fees on unit-linked funds is included in the liabilities and will be matched by the market value movement of the derivatives.
+However, the derivative programs increase in-year profit and loss volatility in the financial statements as there is a timing difference between the recognition of asset and liability movements which can create gains / losses in a particular year.
+The market value movement in the value of the derivative assets is recognised in the financial statements immediately but the corresponding change in future fund-based fee income is not recognised until fees are collected from the unit funds over many years into the future.

 The derivative counterparty is another entity within the Zurich Group.
-The Company (loss)/profit after taxation on the derivative program was (€115.7m) in 2021 with an equal and opposite impact for the counterparty.
-(The (loss)/profit was (€21.8m) in 2020.)
-This impact is entirely due to external equity and currency market movements in the relevant periods.
-The derivative program is designed to hedge the economic exposure rather than being tailored to an in-year accounting impact as reported in the Financial Statements.
+The Company (loss)/profit after taxation on the derivative programs was €71.5m in 2022 with an equal and opposite impact for the counterparty.
+(The (loss)/profit was (€115.7m) in 2021.)
+This impact is due to external equity and currency market movements in the relevant periods.
+The derivative programs are designed to hedge the economic exposure rather than being tailored to an in-year accounting impact as reported in the Financial Statements.

-Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was €3,642m in 2021 compared with €1,535m in 2020.
+Investment income, based on the returns on shareholder assets and assets backing policyholder liabilities, was -€3,557m in 2022 compared with €3,642m in 2021.
 Investment income is dependent on the performance of the financial markets.
-Investment returns were positive over the full year 2021 with equity markets growing.
-Investment income on policyholder unit linked assets is closely matched by a corresponding movement in policyholder unit linked liabilities
+Investment returns were generally negative in 2022 due to reductions in equity market values and increasing interest rates after seeing significant growth in investment markets during 2021.
+Investment income on policyholder unit linked assets is closely matched by a corresponding movement in policyholder unit linked liabilities.

-There were no material changes to the Company's business profile in 2021.
+There were no material changes to the Company's business profile in 2022.